ModelValidationProgram/MVP-NonClinalAF/notebook/20220509_SimsDone_KEL.md

 The simulations are done, and at first glance it appears that everything finished.

 I spent the morning updating the metadata for all the files.
+I synced all the files from one simulation to github to see if it would work.